Parking Services FAQs

 No. Areas of short-term parking such as outside local shops will receive better enforcement.
 As drivers will no longer be able to park for longer than permitted it will be easier to find a space when you need it.
 It should also be easier for businesses to load and unload.

-How are the new parking attendants different from the old traffic wardens?
+How are the new CEO's different from the old traffic wardens?

-Although parking attendants look similar to traffic wardens, they are employed by council and not the Police.
-Parking attendants issue Penalty Charge Notices (PCNs) not parking tickets.
+Although CEOs look similar to traffic wardens, they are contracted by Council and not the Police.
+CEOs issue Penalty Charge Notices (PCNs) not fixed Penalty Notices (FPN's) like the Police.

-If I receive a PCN will I get penalty point on my driving licence?
+If I receive a PCN will I get penalty points on my driving licence?

 How do I avoid getting a PCN?